innolitics/mdai-utils/README.md

 --download_dicoms
 ```

-Once dicoms are downloaded, just download annotations, a json file will be generated in `./data`:
+Once dicoms are downloaded locally, just download annotations.
+The annotations
+coming from MD.ai are json files.
+They will be stored in `./data`:

 ```bash
 python -m mdai_utils.download_annotations \